tmodel-ccs2018/tmodel-ccs2018.github.io/README.md

   + [Network graph file for use with Shadow v1.13.0](data/shadow/network/atlas.201801.shadow113.graphml.xml.xz) (the version we used in our experiments)
   + [Network graph file for use with Shadow v1.12.1](data/shadow/network/atlas.201801.shadow112.graphml.xml.xz) (older stable version of Shadow)

+Later research has used a version of our Internet model that does not contain packet loss on the links between the core routers in the topology.
+We host this version of our model for posterity.

+  + [Network graph file for use with Shadow v1.13.0](data/shadow/network/atlas-lossless.201801.shadow113.graphml.xml.xz) (lossless links between core routers)

 ##### Shadow Host Configuration

 Our Shadow experiments used the client behavior models that we discuss in the paper.
 You can incorporate these models into your own Shadow experiments.